aminatadjer/Data-persistence-with-Kotlin/README.md

 # Data-persistence-with-Kotlin

-exo1: Changing background colors for all activities using settings activity, and save it with shared preferences.
+**Branches**:

-exo2:/
+**exo1:** Changing background colors for all activities using settings activity, and save it with shared preferences.

-exo3:/
+**exercice2:** Plumbing interventions management using Json Files for storage.

-exo4:/
+**exercice3:** Plumbing interventions management using Room persistence and SQLite .

-exo5: Retrieving contacts from phone using content provider and send sms.
+**exercice4:** Notes management using Room persistence.

-exo6:/
+**exo5:** Retrieving contacts from phone using content provider and send sms.